NituAgarwal/VotingApp-Django/README.txt

 7. Go to URL http://localhost:<port_number>/voteapp
 Note: mention port_number as mentioned in terminal

+To run test cases:
+python manage.py test voteapp
+Note: voteapp is the application name where tests.py is available

 Instruction for admin to create questions and choices for voteapp